-The Wage and Tax statement, typically known as the Form W-2, is an Internal Revenue Service tax form for the United States residents and citizens to report and document wages paid to its employees and their taxes deducted from the total wages.
-This form is specifically for the employers who have hired several employees and are paid every month, through daily salary or other monetary compensation as part of the employment contract.
-This form needs to be delivered to the employees by the employer before 31st January.
-This deadline allows the taxpayers to have ample time of around two months to prepare for their income tax returns before April 15, which is the income tax due date.
+This form must be delivered to the employees by the employer before 31st January.
+This deadline allows taxpayers to have ample time of around two months to prepare for their income tax returns before April 15, the income tax due date.
 The form is also used to file FICA taxes to the Social Security Administration.
 To summarize, the W-two form laid out by the IRS is a form that formally documents and organizes the earnings of employees in addition to supplement information involving the total amount of tax paid and withheld from the paychecks.
 The employees receive this form in January or February.

-Do you have to file all w2s?
+Do you have to file all W2s?

 Can you file two W2 forms?

 Yes, you can file two W2 forms if you work for two employers.
-In this case, you will send to IRS both W2 documents simultaneously (not separately).
+In this case, you will send to the IRS both W2 documents simultaneously (not separately).
 You are obligated to report multiple incomes.

 The amount sent to the federal government through income tax depends on the total income generated from single and multiple sources.
 If you have more than one W-2 Wage and Tax statement demonstrating the total revenue, you would not be required to pay a higher tax than having one W-2.
-However, if you have multiple W-2’s, you may have to alter the total tax withheld mainly due to the withholding allowances you claim on the total earnings before 2020.
-If you have multiple W-2’s, there is no need to be concerned, as you would not have to pay increased taxes compared to those with a single employer throughout the year.
-As an employee, fill out a W-2 form appropriately and file the paperwork similarly to those with a single W-2 form.
-The tax rates and annual tax deduction will not be influenced.
+However, if you have multiple W-2s, you may have to alter the total tax withheld mainly due to the withholding allowances you claim on the total earnings before 2022.

 What to do if you have 2 W2s?

-If I have two w2 can I file them separately?
+If I have two w2, can I file them separately?

 No, you can not file them separately.
-Usually, if you have 2 W2 forms, you work for two employers, and you need to send both W2 documents simultaneously because you are obligated to report all your incomes.
+Usually, if you have 2 W2 forms, you work for two employers, and you need to send both W2 documents simultaneously because you are obligated to report all your income.

 W-2 and W-4

 As an employee of an organization or a company, you would be given a W-2 form each year by the company.
-However, to continue the process, the employer would ask you to fill out IRS form W-4, the Employees Withholding Allowance Certificate, before filling the W-2 form.
-This needs to be filled as it is a part of a new employee package given out to the employees at hiring.
+However, to continue the process, the employer would ask you to fill out IRS form W-4, the Employees Withholding Allowance Certificate, before filling out the W-2 form.
+This needs to be filled out as it is a part of a new employee package given out to the employees at hiring.
 However, if you have experienced modifications in your current financial standings, you can also request a new W-4 form and submit it to the employer.
-This involves getting married, divorced, adding a new family member, or if your spouse loses or begins a new job, you need to mention the details in the new W-4 form.
-This will come under the withholding allowances letting the employer know your conditions and financial situation to determine how much income tax to deduct from a particular paycheck.
-Again, as an employee, it is necessary to mention withholding allowances to allow your employer to define your case and take away tax based on the declared budgets.

 What if I have two W2 forms from different employers?